 Funding Deficiencies

-Other than with respect to the possible loss of the limited liability as outlined above, no Limited Partner shall be obligated to pay any additional assessment on the fund units held or subscribed.
+Other than with respect to the possible loss of the limited liability as outlined above, no Limited Partner shall be obligated to pay any additional assessment on the Class A Units held or subscribed.
 However, if, as a result of a distribution by the Partnership, the Partnership’s capital is reduced and the Partnership is unable to pay its debts as they become due, the Limited Partners may have to return to the Partnership any such distributions received by them to restore the capital of the Partnership.
-If the Partnership does not have sufficient funds to meet its requirements and must default because the deficiency is not funded, Limited Partners may lose their entire investment in the Partnership.
+If the Partnership does not have sufficient funds to meet its requirements and must default because the deficiency is not funded; Limited Partners may lose their entire investment in the Partnership.
+See “Liability of Limited Partners and Registration of Partnership”.

 The Partnership may at any time incur losses resulting in substantial redemptions by limited partners.
-Substantial redemptions of units in our fund could require the Partnership to liquidate positions more rapidly than otherwise desirable to raise the necessary cash to fund redemptions and achieve a market position appropriately reflecting a smaller asset base.
+Substantial redemptions of Class A Units could require the Partnership to liquidate positions more rapidly than otherwise desirable to raise the necessary cash to fund redemptions and achieve a market position appropriately reflecting a smaller asset base.
 There is a risk that if the Partnership’s assets become depleted the Partnership’s portfolio could become sufficiently restricted to make it difficult to achieve the Partnership’s investment objective.
 Such factors could adversely affect the value of the Units redeemed and of the Units remaining outstanding.

 Legal, tax and regulatory changes may occur that can adversely affect the Partnership and Limited Partners.
 There can be no assurance that income tax, sales tax, securities and other laws will not be changed or administered in a manner which adversely affects the business and affairs of the Partnership or the Limited Partners.